Online High School Filmmakers Workshop

 This online workshop introduces students to the theory and techniques of developing and producing short films that are shot and edited digitally.
 As most students enter the program with little or no experience in film or video, early assignments familiarize them with equipment as well as documentary, experimental, and narrative approaches.
 Working in online crews, students will collaborate to develop their directing, shooting, and editing skills as they produce music videos and short films (three to five minutes in length).
 Special emphasis is placed on storytelling through visual language.
 Students learn the basics of screenwriting through writing exercises, reading assignments, viewing online media examples, as well as the script development and research of their short films.
 Through streaming lectures and video meetings this online workshop will highlight the fundamentals of story structure, character development, communication of thematic statements, and visual storytelling, among other topics.

-• The fall and spring workshops are six-week courses with daily deliverables.
+• The fall workshop is a six-week course with daily deliverables.

 • The summer workshop is a four-week course with daily deliverables.